-- Families will place orders from March 2 through April 2, using a credit card, on our online laptop web store.
+- Families will place orders from March 5-April 4, 2019, using a credit card, on our online laptop web store.
 Laptops are NOT part of your enrollment contract.
 They are a separate purchase, like textbooks or other school supplies.

 - Purchased laptops will be shipped directly to the school.
 The summer will be spent processing, setting up, and imaging the devices.
 Students will receive their laptops at or around the time of registration in August.